-The SQL Server Integration Services includes most powerful, and useful feature called Checkpoints.
-You can use this checkpoints to restart packages from the point of failure, instead of re-running the whole package (all tasks).
-This is very useful while we are loading large data, or importing or exporting image.
-In this article we will show you the steps involved in configuring the Checkpoints in SSIS package with example.
-For this we are going to use the below shown data.
+The SQL Server Integration Services includes the most powerful and useful feature called Checkpoints.
+You can use these SSIS checkpoints to restart packages from the point of failure instead of rerun the whole package (all tasks).
+SSIS checkpoints are beneficial while we are loading large data or importing or exporting an image.

 Checkpoints in SSIS Example

-Next, Double-click on the OLE DB Destination to open the to OLE DB Destination Editor.
-For the time being we are selecting the existing table Table called [SSIS Checkpoint Example] table.
-Please refer OLE DB Destination in SSIS article to understand the available options in OLE DB Destination editor
+Next, Double-click on the OLE DB Destination to open the Destination Editor.
+For the time being, we are selecting the existing table Table called the [Checkpoint Example] table.
+Please refer to the OLE-DB Destination article.

-Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+Click on the Mappings tab to check whether the source columns are accurately mapped to the destination columns.

 but we successfully inserted the 14 records into the Destination table.